 The town's first pedestrian crossover was implemented in January 2017 at Navy Street and Church Street (Type B).
 The recently completed Pedestrian Safety Program has recommended over 170 pedestrian crossover locations throughout the town that will be implemented over the next 10-15 years.

-More crossovers will be introduced in late 2018 at:
+New crossovers will be introduced in fall/winter 2018 at: